 “Who?” you ask…Well, Tatterdemalion is basically a hobo armed with gloves that dissolve stuff.
 That makes him sound stupid, but his look is truly creepy and he’s also got a scarf with weights on it that he swings around as a weapon.
 I first encountered him in Marvel Team-Up #93, and never got him out of my head.
 Much later, he becomes a member of Night Shift and fights the West Coast Avengers.
 He also became a minor Thunderbolt during the first Marvel Civil War.

-Note: He doesn’t get the name Tatterdemalion in this comic, but this is the first appearance of the character.
-It isn’t until Marvel Team-Up #93 that he gets his name, when Spider-Man again teams up with Jack Russel.
+Note: He doesn’t get the name Tatterdemalion in Werewolf By Night, but it is the first appearance of the character.
+It isn’t until Marvel Team-Up #93 that he gets his name, when Spider-Man again teams up with Jack Russell.
 A full seven years later, and writer Steven Grant remembered the character.
 Of course, Grant also created Moon Knight in the pages of WWBN, no it’s not a surprise that he had researched the character.
 But when he came back, he looked pretty different…

 Creators: Len Wein and Gerry Conway (writers), Tom Sutton (art) (WWBN); Steven Grant and Carmine Infantino (MTU)